Why handmade soap is best

 No never.
 I do not use tallow or other animal products in our soaps not even honey or beeswax.
 The common animal products used in soap making are tallow, lanolin and goats milk.
 Although I agree that these are great skin nourishing ingredients, I choose not to use them because they don't fit in with the plant based/vegan ethos of the Kalabash brand.
 NB: Tallow can be found in many commercial soaps on the market and is usually listed as sodium tallowate.

-Do you use dyes to colour Kalabash soap?
+Do you use dyes to colour Kalabash handmade soap?

 No never.
 I do not use dyes in the making of our soaps.
 We use clays, flowers such as lavender, roses and marigold petals, herbs including alkanet, and spices including turmeric and cinnamon for their individual therapeutic qualities and to provide texture and subtle colour.

-Kalabash Bay Rum/Nature Island Spice bar is the number 1 favourite for shaving.
+Kalabash Bay Rum/Nature Island Spice handmade soap is the number 1 favourite in the range for shaving.
 It pays homage to Caribbean Bay Rum, a warm, spicy, masculine fragrance.
 The Kalabash base formula is enriched with organic avocado oil which enhances the lather, and mineral-rich French Green Clay which adds both colour and slip for a perfect shave.

 How long does a bar of Kalabash soap last?

-Generally speaking handcrafted soap has a very long shelf life (years).
-Depending on how often you use it, you can expect your bar to last around 4 to 6 weeks.
+Generally speaking handmade soap has a very long shelf life (years).
+Depending on how often you use it, and the number of people in your household, you can expect your bar to last anything from 4 to 10 weeks.
 Please remember to keep your soap in a dish that drains to make it last as long as possible and to stop it going squidgy.
-Our natural coconut shell soap dish is made from a recycled coconut shell and will compliment your plastic-free bathroom and it's completely biodegradable!

 As I said soapmaking is both an art and a science, and lots of fun!

-Click here to see the entire Kalabash soap range and enter the code REVIVAL for a 10% discount on your order.
+Click here to see the entire Kalabash handmade soap collection.

 Until next time ...